spockcc/_PAPER_ILVES_pendulum/README.md

 ├── shake_pendulum.mat<br>
 └── time1a.m<br>
 <br>
-Run the script shake_pendulum from MATLAB to generate the figures needed for <MANUSCRIPT-NUMBER>.
+Run the script shake_pendulum from MATLAB to generate the figures needed for MANUSCRIPT-NUMBER.
 If the file shake_pendulum.mat is deleted, then the data will be generated from scratch.
 This may take a few minutes depending on the power of the computer.
 If the file shake_pendulum.mat is present, then the raw data is read from the file and the figures are generated.